anchore/anchore-charts/stable/feeds/README.md

 ### v2.5.x

-- Update Anchore Feds image to v5.4.0.
+- Update Anchore Feeds image to v5.5.0.
 See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/550/) for more information.
 - Added support for service specific annotations.

 ### v2.4.0